February 04th 2021

 Another gas saving feature is the ability to resume the deployment of a new asset that was interrupted for any reason (not enough gas, configuration errors, lost connection, etc.).
 You can now fix the source of the interruption, resume the deployment where you left it and avoid this way the loss of the gas spent on the code already deployed until the interruption.

-With aliases, Bridge Protocol now lets you give human-readable names to the multiple addresses contained in the seed phrase (Ledger, Trezor, etc.) used to manage the assets.
+With aliases, Bridge Protocol now lets you give human-readable names to the multiple addresses contained in the secret phrase (Ledger, Trezor, etc.) used to manage the assets.
 With this system, you can organize names for different addresses according to your workflow needs and facilitate your overall interaction with Bridge Protocol.
 More info on aliases here.